Knicks vs. Spurs odds, prediction: 2026 NBA Finals picks, Game 1 best bets from proven model

 Tipoff from Frost Bank Center in San Antonio is set for 8:30 p.m.
 ET.
-The Spurs lead the all-time postseason series 4-1.
-The Spurs are a 4.5-point favorite in the latest Thunder vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
-San Antonio is at -186 on the money line (risk $100 to win $186), with New York priced as the +155 underdog.
+The Spurs are a 4.5-point favorite in the latest Thunder vs. Spurs odds from FanDuel Sportsbook, while the over/under for total points scored is 217.5.
 Before making any Knicks vs. Spurs picks, check out the Thunder vs. Spurs predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the 2026 NBA Finals on a sizzling 26-10 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.